fooltowise/NeroNotes/Nero's Notes/Launching a paid newsletter.md

 - Uniqueness: Can readers get this elsewhere?
 - Validate: Find 3 readers who would pay
 - Feel a bit uncomfortable: go higher
-- if you can provide insights, you can charge higher
+- if you can provide insights, you can charge higher prices

 ### Craft your pitch
 1. Who are you again?
 Background